Copyright © 2006-2010 Davor Ocelic

 (While the above syntax might remind you of shell globbing,

-unfortunately it does not work that way at all.
+it does not work that way.
 The only matching

 not match multiple components, and it can only be used in form of